waves_logo Docs

 • create a new wallet from scratch.

-• create a wallet using existing seed.
+• create a wallet using the existing seed.

 • use other wallet.